 Coastal Carolina Community College is committed to an environment free of inappropriate and disrespectful conduct and communication of a sexual nature.
-Coastal Carolina Community College strongly opposes sexual harassment in any form.
-Sexual harassment is against College policy and is a violation of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, as well as the applicable laws of this state.
+Coastal Carolina Community College strongly opposes sex-based harassment in any form.
+Sex-based harassment is against College policy and is a violation of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, as well as the applicable laws of this state.

-Any student who believes that he or she has been subjected to sexual harassment in violation of this policy should make a complaint to the Office of the Vice President for Instructional Support or her designee through the appropriate supervisor.
+Any student who believes that he or she has been subjected to sex-based harassment in violation of this policy should make a complaint to the Office of the Vice President for Instructional Support or her designee through the appropriate supervisor.